Chorionic gonadotropin beta: Structure

 CGB is composed of 165 amino acids, and has a molecular weight of 17.739 kDa.
 On this polypeptide, there are 7 total sites of glycosylation, encompassing 28 total N-linked glycans at 2 sites and 15 total O-linked glycans at 5 sites.
 The sites of N-glycoslylation occur at Asn33 and Asn50.
 The sites of O-glycoslyation occur at Ser138, Ser141, Ser147, Ser152, and Ser158.
 There are also three sites of phosphorylation, occurring at Ser86, Ser116, and Thr117.
 There are six disulfide pairings, occurring at 9-57, 23-72, 26-110, 34-88, 38-90, and 93-100.
 Additionally, there are 10 known locations of mutation on the CGB polypeptide, occurring at amino acid positions 33, 35, 50, 52, 137, 138, 141, 147, 152, and 158.
 There is an alpha helix from amino acid positions 1-15, and a turn from positions 115-117.
 There are also beta sheets from positions 47-60, 67-69, 75-88, 99-112, and 118-121.
 The polypeptide of CGB is also unusually flexible when compared to other polypeptides of similar structure and function.
 Its level of glycosylation has also been referred to as an 'extreme concentration', with baseline Human Chorionic Gonadotropin (hCG) being 30% glycosylated by weight, up to the 42% glycosylation of the 'hyperglocysolated hCG' by weight.
-It is important to note here that the whole hCG protein hormone is a heterodimer, with an alpha and a beta subunit.
+The whole hCG protein hormone is a heterodimer, with an alpha and a beta subunit.
 The alpha subunit is identical in the hCG protein hormone, the Luteinizing Hormone (LH), the Follicle Stimulating Hormone (FSH), and the Thyroid Stimulating Hormone (TSH).
 It is specifically the beta subunit for each of these hormones that determines its specificity and function.
 Even further, the beta subunits of hCG, LH, FSH, and TSH show a high degree of sequence similarity in the first 114 amino acids of the polypeptide, with LH showing 85% similarity, FSH showing 36% similarity, and TSH showing 46% similarity.
 One likely reason for such high sequence similarity in hCG and LH is the fact that both respective beta subunits both bind to the same receptor, with their homology illustrating a common biological function and biochemical pathway.